 Nowadays, people prefer to store data in cloud storage because they can access their data anywhere and anytime.
 In this way, using cloud drive becomes increasingly popular.
 Google Photos is an excellent photo sharing and storage service developed by Google.
 In general, as long as you set the storage settings to "High quality", you can get unlimited photo storage for photos up to 1080p resolution.
 But to pursue the original resolution and quality of photos and videos, you might choose "Original quality" to store the photos, and this will use storage quantity in the users' Google account.
 As more original photos are stored, users may prefer to recreate a new account to enjoy more free storage space.

 Though it is common to use multiple Google Photos accounts, transferring photos between Google accounts is still not easy.
-Then, if anyone wants to transfer photos from one Google account to another, is there a straightforward way to migrate photos quickly?
+Then, if anyone wants to copy photos from one Google account to another, is there a straightforward way to migrate photos quickly?
 Luckily, the answer is YES.

 The following part will introduce 5 ways to show you how to move photos from one Google account to another.
 You can choose a method you like based on your situation.